Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to act on instinct or improvisation without a clear plan.
-The phrase is figurative, as it does not involve literal flying or pants.
+The idiom is figurative, as it does not involve literal flying or pants.

 Origin: